Spuerkeess Building

 The Spuerkeeess Building (Palais de la Banque et caisse d'épargne de l'État, Spuerkeessgebai) is a historic building located in Luxembourg City, Luxembourg.

 History

 The building, designed by architect Jean-Pierre Koenig, was built to house the Luxembourgish bank Spuerkeess.
 The building was inaugurated on November 15, 1913, without an official ceremony, three years after construction began.

 Description

-The building, located on Place de Metz near the Adolphe Bridge in the Gare quarter of Luxembourg City, features a French-inspired Neo-Renaissance style with Art Nouveau elements.
+The building, located on Place de Metz near the Adolphe Bridge in the Gare district of Luxembourg City, features a French-inspired Neo-Renaissance style with Art Nouveau elements.
 Its most prominent feature is its clock tower, which has a polygonal shape and stands 46 meters high.

 The main entrance is flanked by two sculptures by Jean Mich.
 On the left is Mercury, the Roman god of commerce, dressed in a short tunic and cloak, holding a cornucopia in one hand and a scroll in the other.
 To the right of the entrance is the goddess Fortuna, dressed in a long robe and cloak, holding a full purse and a scroll in her hands.